SATs results 2026: SATs scoring, explained

 • SAT results are used to assess students’ ability and understanding of topics as they reach the end of either Key Stage 1 or Key Stage 2

-• KS2 SATs scores were released to schools on Tuesday, 9th July 2024
+• KS2 SATs scores will be released to schools on Tuesday 7th July 2026

 The KS1 and KS2 SATs have long been a key event in primary school calendars across England!
-These assessments are where students are tested on the national curriculum as they reach the end of their current stage before they move on to the following school year.
+These assessments test students on the national curriculum as they reach the end of their current stage before they move on to the following school year.

 After sitting the SAT papers themselves, one of the most nerve-wracking parts of these assessments is awaiting the SATs results day!
 Students, parents, and teachers all look to the SATs scores to see if their learners are where they’re expected to be in their learning journey.

-In this guide, we’ll explore how KS1 and KS2 SATs are marked, what the scores mean for our kiddos, as well as highlight important results dates for your diary!
+In this guide, we’ll explore how KS1 and KS2 SATs are marked, what the scores mean for our kiddos, and highlight important results dates for your diary!

-Year 6 SATs results 2024 were released Tuesday, 9th July 2024.
-Each student’s scores were made available online for schools to view.
+The first date you need to know for the Year 6 SATs results 2026 is Tuesday 7th July 2026.
+This is the date that each student’s scores were made available online for schools to view.

-Later this year, in mid-December, the primary school performance table for 2024 will be published.
-These tables are used to show us how schools performed against others across the county in their KS2 SAT scores.
+Later this year, in mid-December, the primary school performance table for 2025 will be published.
+These tables show how schools performed against others across the county in their KS2 SAT scores.

 Unlock unlimited maths questions